ryanccn/modernflux/README.md

 ## Installation

-> [!NOTE]
-> Miniflux's default Content Security Policy does not allow external stylesheets to be loaded, so you'll have to copy in the stylesheets into your **Custom CSS** manually!

 Currently, Modernflux has two color schemes available: Catppuccin and Flexoki.
 Each has different choices of variant and accent color:

 | Color scheme | Variants                                | Accent colors                                                                                                                        |